z3c0/vistos_legacy/README.md

 ## **Using V** <a name="using"></a>

-Currently, the only public datasets supported by V are the [Biographical Directory of the United States Congress](http://bioguide.congress.gov/biosearch/biosearch.asp) and the [govinfo API](https://www.govinfo.gov/).
+Currently, the only public datasets supported by Vistos are the [Biographical Directory of the United States Congress](http://bioguide.congress.gov/biosearch/biosearch.asp) and the [govinfo API](https://www.govinfo.gov/).
 This data can be downloaded in-bulk as tabular data using the `Congress` object.
 More granular control can be achieved by using a `CongressMember` object.

 ***